slbailey/retrowaves/tower/docs/contracts/FFMPEG_SUPERVISOR_CONTRACT.md

 - [S29] After restart spawn, Supervisor MUST enter BOOTING [O2], not RUNNING, until first MP3 frame is confirmed per [S13.8].
 - [S30] Supervisor MUST continuously emit frames into buffer even if input is silence or tone (per [S7.1]).

+## 12. Shutdown Guarantees

+- [S31] Supervisor Shutdown Guarantees:
+  On `supervisor.stop()`:
+  1. stdin/stdout/stderr drain threads MUST terminate (threads must exit cleanly, no hanging or blocking).
+  2. FFmpeg process MUST be killed if alive (process must be terminated, not left running).
+  3. Restart logic MUST be disabled (no further restart attempts may be scheduled or executed).
+  4. No background threads may remain running (all threads associated with supervisor must be stopped).
+  5. Shutdown MUST complete within 200ms in test mode (for deterministic test behavior, shutdown must be bounded in time).

 ## Required Tests

 - `tests/contracts/test_tower_ffmpeg_supervisor.py` MUST cover: